-Prehistoric, covered in rows of sharp, bony shields or plates called “buttons,” instead of scales, they are cartilaginous with no internal skeleton.
-Once abundant in the United States and exported to Europe, their numbers collapsed by the end of the 19th century, and today wild sturgeon are almost impossible to obtain.
-White and green sturgeon are now harvested on a limited scale on the West Coast and most sturgeon is farm-raised in California.
-The market size is 18 to 22 pounds and they are sold in bullets (H&G, tail, fins removed).
-Farmed white sturgeon has a milder and more delicate flavor than green sturgeon.
+Sturgeon is prehistoric.
+It is covered in rows of sharp, bony shields or plates called “buttons,” instead of scales.
+They are cartilaginous with no internal skeleton.
+Once abundant in the United States and exported to Europe, their numbers collapsed by the end of the 19th century, and today wild Sturgeon are almost impossible to obtain.
+White and Green Sturgeon are now harvested on a limited scale on the West Coast and most Sturgeon is farm-raised in California.
+The market size is 18 to 22 pounds, and they are sold in bullets (H&G, tail, fins removed).
+Farmed White Sturgeon has a milder and more delicate flavor than Green Sturgeon.
 The flesh is similar in texture to chicken breast, lean and firm.
 Raw meat is a pale pink and cooks up white.
-Farmed in closed system tanks that release minimal effluent into surrounding waterways.
-Farmed white sturgeon is generally smaller than it’s wild cousins and can take 10 to 12 years to reach market size.
+Sturgeon is farmed in ponds and closed system tanks that release minimal effluent into surrounding waterways.
+Farmed White Sturgeon is generally smaller than its wild cousins and can take 10 to 12 years to reach market size.